-This baptistery is where people baptized their children in medieval Pisa (PEE-za), in Italy.
-The people of Pisa built their round baptistery in the Romanesque style around 1150 AD.
-So the lower levels have round arches.
+Because Pisa started to build their baptistery in the Romanesque style, the lower levels have round arches.
 But by the time they finished building the upper part, architects were changing over to the Gothic style.
 So they made the upper windows with the new fashionable pointed arches.

 The outside of Pisa’s baptistery is covered with white marble.
 It’s just across from the earlier Cathedral and the famous leaning tower.